 Deep Neural Networks (DNNs) have made considerable advances in many industrial domains in the past few years, bringing the accuracy of computer vision algorithms to a new level.
 However, deploying and producing such accurate and useful models requires adaptations for the hardware and computational methods.

 The OpenVINO toolkit is based on the latest generations of Artificial Neural Networks (ANN), such as Convolutional Neural Networks (CNN) as well as recurrent and attention-based networks.
-For more information on what Artificial Neural Networks (ANN) are all about and how they are incorporated in computer vision, we suggest you read ANN and CNN: Analyzing Differences and Similarities.
+For more information on what Artificial Neural Networks (ANN) are all about and how they are incorporated into computer vision, we suggest you read ANN and CNN: Analyzing Differences and Similarities.

 The OpenVINO toolkit covers both computer vision and non-computer vision workloads across Intel hardware.
 It maximizes performance and accelerates application development.
 OpenVINO aims to accelerate AI workloads and speed up time to market using a library of predetermined functions as well as pre-optimized kernels.
 In addition, other computer vision tools such as OpenCV, OpenCL kernels, and more are included in the OpenVINO toolkit.